Atome-FE/llama-node/README.md

 The current version supports one inferencing session on one LLama instance in the same time,

 If you want to have multiple inferencing sessions, you have to create multiple LLama instances.

-I will provide an async based API in the next big version

 ```typescript
 import path from "path";